luijkr/blog/_posts/2023-11-21-databricks-spark-associate.md

 #### Execution and Deployment Modes

-- Purpose of driver and executor setup: The driver program is responsible for coordinating the Spark application, while executors are responsible for task execution.
+- Purpose of driver and executor setup: The **driver program is responsible for coordinating the Spark application**, while **executors are responsible for task execution**.
 The setup ensures the distribution and parallel processing of tasks.
-- Types of deployment modes:Cluster mode: Driver and executors run on the cluster.Client mode: Driver runs on the client machine, connecting to executors on the cluster.Local mode: Both driver and executors run on the local machine for development and testing.
+- Types of deployment modes:
+  - Cluster mode: Driver and executors run on the cluster.
+  - Client mode: Driver runs on the client machine, connecting to executors on the cluster.
+  - Local mode: Both driver and executors run on the local machine for development and testing.

 #### Fault Tolerance and Stability